w3c/wai-tutorials/source/images/textual.html.erb.md

 	</div>
 </aside>

 The visual effects in the above image can be produced using CSS3 and an embedded font.
-However some authors and developers may need to support older browsers and may find the image example useful.
+Authors and developers that need to support older browsers may find the image example useful, if a less styled fallback text isn’t an option.

 {::nomarkdown}
 <%= sample_start %>